confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 * `reduce_map(map, s, (k, v, s) => s)` - Reduces the input `Map` down to a single value. `s` is the initial state and is passed into the scope of the lambda function.
 Each invocation returns a new value for `s`, which the next invocation will receive. `reduce_map` will return the final value of `s`.

+These invocation functions should be implemented using our own UDF interface, which will require extending the interface to support lambda functions as arguments.
+This will allow users to implement their own UDFs that take advantage of lambda functions, while also making it easier for us to introduce more invocation functions in the future.

 ## Documentation updates

 We must document and provide examples for the two core aspects of lambda functions: